-CRA/LA-DLA has estimated cleanup costs at one brownfields redevelopment site to be approximately \$127,000 at June 30, 2018 and approximately \$46,000 at June 30, 2017.
+CRA/LA-DLA has estimated cleanup costs at one brownfields redevelopment site to be approximately \$124,000 at June 30, 2019 and approximately \$127,000 at June 30, 2018.
 The estimate is based on a reasonable range of potential outlay and their probability of occurring.
-At June 30, 2018 and 2017, the amount expected to be recovered from external sources or retained escrow funds is \$360,000 and \$447,000, respectively.
-No costs were capitalized nor accrued as a liability during the fiscal years 2018 and 2017 due to the immateriality of the cleanup costs incurred by CRA/LA-DLA (note 1-J).
+At June 30, 2018, the amount expected to be recovered from external sources or retained escrow funds was \$360,000.
+The monitoring of the one remaining project was completed in April 2019.
+The escrow account was closed and \$237,000 was transferred to CRA/LA-DLA.
+No costs were capitalized nor accrued as a liability during the fiscal years 2019 and 2018 due to the immateriality of the cleanup costs incurred by CRA/LA-DLA (note 1-J).